Bin-Chen-Lab/spider/README.md

 data("sample_query")
 ```
 <p align="justify">
 In R, use SPIDER as following to predict on the sample query transcriptomes.
-This demo will predict around 2,000 proteins in 1,239 cell.
+This demo will predict the abundance of ~2,000 surface proteins in 1,239 single cells.
 The run time on a typical M2 Mac laptop is around 1 hour.
 </p>

 ```